karthikziffer/karthikziffer.github.io/_posts/2026-05-06-pioneer-agent.md

 * Data-heavy SQL analysis
 * Long execution traces

 with an output-token limit of approximately 100K tokens.
+There is a limit to keep the token usage in check.

 ---

 ## Parallel Sub-Agents

-Independent sub-agents can be spawned through delegate_task for parallel execution.
+Independent sub-agents can be spawned through parallel execution.

 Examples include: